mwpenny/portal64-still-alive/README.md

 Setup and install dependencies.
 The following commands allow the scripts to run on the system, then it runs the setup.

-As always it in good practice look over scripts from the internet before running them on your system.
+As always it is good practice look over scripts from the internet before running them on your system.
 ```sh

 sudo chmod +x skelatool64/setup_dependencies.sh